 “Same here as well.”
 Anna waved them goodbye.
 She drove off into the distance.

 “So.
 What are we supposed to do now?”
 Jack asked.
-He observed his surroundings where students walked by busily towards their next class.
+He observed his surroundings, where students walked by busily towards their next class.

-“I don’t know.”
-Kiyro replied.
-He too was lost for words.
+“I don’t know,” Kiyro replied.
+He, too, was lost for words.
 “Maybe we should go in and check it out?”

-The moment Kiyro took his first step, he heard a message go off in his Alive gear.
+When Kiyro took his first step, he heard a message go off in his Alive gear.